jake-knerr/cogent/README.md

   - Great concept, with the fatal flaw of styling.
 Styles must be created either in a `style` tag in each fucking component or link to to a preloaded stylesheet.
 This sucks.
   - A solution is `adopted stylesheets`.
 However, it does not work in Safari.
   - Shadow DOM also precludes parents from changing styling in child fragments, although this may be a feature rather than a bug.
-  - If this gets resolved, components could simply become HTMLElements and drop the `$` property altogether.
+  - If this gets resolved, components _could_ simply become HTMLElements and drop the `$` property altogether.
+    - would lose creation via a constructor which I do like.

 - Custom Elements